My Digital Life [draft]

 Identity

-Since I use Fastmail, I have the possibility to generate masked email addresses.
+Because I use Fastmail, I have the possibility to generate masked email addresses.
 This means that I typically don't expose my actual email address for services I don't trust.
-Furthermore, I typically try to keep unique email addresses per service.
-So if one address starts receiving spam, I just remove that address.
+Furthermore, I typically try to use unique email addresses per service.
+If one address starts receiving spam, I just remove that address and I find out which service leaked it.

 static_foo+unique_bar@skogsbrus.xyz.